 Jeff Ettenger counsels auto dealers on all areas of employment law, including negotiation of collective bargain agreements, wage and hour laws, labor laws, employment policies and procedures, employee handbooks, internal investigations, legal training for human resource departments and managers and defense against employee claims made in court or with local, state or federal agencies.

 Schwartz Ettenger offers competitive rates and cost-effective solutions to your everyday legal needs.
 Each matter starts with an initial consultation at no cost to the client.
-Our dealership attorneys not only manage relationships with our automotive clients – they also perform all legal work directly on behalf of their clients.
 At Schwartz Ettenger, you will always have one point of contact with an attorney that is knowledgeable and working actively on the details of each of your matters.
 Our goals are to consistently provide practical, relevant advice and solutions to dealers and to become a long-term partner in the growth of your business.

 Dealership Buy/Sell Transactions